-- The Target of Evaluation (TOE) referred to in Section 1.4: TOE identification, is evaluated under the French IT Security Evaluation and Certification Scheme and is developed by the Secure Microcontrollers Division of STMicroelectronics (ST). - The assurance level of the performed Common Criteria (CC) IT Security Evaluation is EAL5 augmented by ALC\DVS.2 and AVA\VAN.5. - The intent of this Security Target is to specify the Security Functional Requirements (SFRs) and Security Assurance Requirements (SARs) applicable to the TOE security ICs, and to summarise their chosen TSF services and assurance measures. - This ST claims to be an instantiation of the "Eurosmart Security IC Platform Protection Profile with Augmentation Packages" (PP) registered and certified under the reference BSI-CC-PP-0084-2014 in the German IT Security Evaluation and Certification Scheme, with the following augmentations: - Addition #1: "Support of Cipher Schemes" from AUG - Addition #4: "Area based Memory Access Control" from AUG - Additions specific to this Security Target, some of which in compliance with JIL-Post-Deliv-Load and ANSSI-CC-CER/F/06.002.
+- 7 The Target of Evaluation (TOE) referred to in Section 1.4: TOE identification, is evaluated under the French IT Security Evaluation and Certification Scheme and is developed by the Secure Microcontrollers Division of STMicroelectronics (ST). - 8 The assurance level of the performed Common Criteria (CC) IT Security Evaluation is EAL5 augmented by ALC_DVS.2 and AVA_VAN.5. - 9 The intent of this Security Target is to specify the Security Functional Requirements (SFRs) and Security Assurance Requirements (SARs) applicable to the TOE security ICs, and to summarise their chosen TSF services and assurance measures. - 10 This ST claims to be an instantiation of the "Eurosmart Security IC Platform Protection Profile with Augmentation Packages" (PP) registered and certified under the reference BSI- CC-PP-0084-2014 in the German IT Security Evaluation and Certification Scheme, with the following augmentations: - Addition #1: "Support of Cipher Schemes" from AUG - Addition #4: "Area based Memory Access Control" from AUG - Additions specific to this Security Target, some in compliance with ANSSI-CC-NOTE-06/2.0 EN and ANSSI-CC-CER/F/06.002.

-The original text of this PP is typeset as indicated here, its augmentations from AUG as indicated here, and text originating in JIL-Post-Deliv-Load and ANSSI-CC-CER/F/06.002 as indicated here, when they are reproduced in this document.
+The original text of this PP is typeset as indicated here, its augmentations from AUG as indicated here, and text originating in ANSSI-CC-NOTE-06/2.0 EN and ANSSI-CC-CER/F/06.002 as indicated here, when they are reproduced in this document.